poojaleo/budget-manager/DesignDocument.md

 * Ability to add monthly income and set monthly budget.
 * Creating a new category or updating an existing category and set budget for each category.
 * Creating, updating and deleting an expense.
-* Pictorial representation of expenses filtered by daily, monthly or yearly.
+* Pictorial representation of expenses sorted by category.
-* Graph visualization of spending month over month.
-* To get notification, when user exceeds the budget.
+* Users are notified when user exceeds 75% of budget and then when user exceeds 100% of budget.

 ### 3.2.
 Out of Scope

+* Ability to update password as there is currently no email verificiation.
 * Users will not be able to upload receipts of the expense.
 * Integration with a bank service provider
 * The ability to pay a bill directly from the website